divineniiquaye/flight-routing/README.md

 use BiuradPHP\Http\Factory\GuzzleHttpPsr7Factory as Psr17Factory;
 use Flight\Routing\RouteCollector as Router;

-// Need th have extensive idea in php before using this dependency ,though it easy to use.
+// Need to have an idea about php before using this dependency, though it easy to use.
-$router = new Router(Psr17Factory::fromGlobalRequest(), new Psr17Factory);
+$router = new Router(new Psr17Factory);

 /**
  * The default namespace for route-callbacks, so we don't have to specify it each time.